devopsctl/gitlabctl/docs/gitlabctl_new.md

 * [gitlabctl](gitlabctl.md)	 - Gitlab command-line interface
 * [gitlabctl new group](gitlabctl_new_group.md)	 - Create a new group by specifying the group name as the first argument
 * [gitlabctl new project](gitlabctl_new_project.md)	 - Create a new project by specifying the project name as the first argument
+* [gitlabctl new project-hook](gitlabctl_new_project-hook.md)	 - Create a new project hook by specifying the project id or project path as the first argument
 * [gitlabctl new ssh-key](gitlabctl_new_ssh-key.md)	 - Upload or create ssh key for a gitlab user
 * [gitlabctl new user](gitlabctl_new_user.md)	 - Create a new user by specifying the username as the first argument